top of page

 • What I want now is…

-This isn’t sneaky.
-It’s stabilising.
+This preparation isn’t sneaky; it’s stabilising.

 • Having somewhere lined up to stay